 Q: I want my pet to stay at Paw & Order but we've never stayed there before.
 What do I need to do?

-- A copy of their up-to-date vaccination records from their vet.
+Upload a copy of your pet's vaccination records or send them to us via e-mail.
 Most vets will e-mail a copy directly to us at your request.

 Q: My pet is staying overnight... what do I bring?

-A: All you need to bring is your pet(s), their food and any medication/supplements and we will take of everything else to make sure that they are comfortable including bowls, beds, bedding, toys and treats.
+A: All you need to bring is your pet(s), their food, and any medication/supplements and we will take of everything else to make sure that they are comfortable including bowls, beds, bedding, toys, and treats.
 If your pet is on a special diet, please feel free to bring their own treats.
-Of course, this is all assuming that we have already received their vaccination records in advance, otherwise you will have to bring a copy of those too.
+Of course, this is all assuming that we have already received their vaccination records in advance, otherwise, you will need to bring a copy of those too.

 Q: Can I bring my pet's bed and blankets?

 A: We tend to discourage bringing their bed and blankets from home for a couple of reasons.
 First, if they are going to be sharing a room with some friends, we don't want your dog's buddies to ruin their personal items.
 Even if your dog doesn't chew, another fur kid might.
 Secondly, because we wash and clean everything in each room at least twice a day, his/her bed and blankets wouldn't smell like home for long so there's often no reason to pack it all up for them.
 Having said this, if it's important to you for them to have their own items then it's equally as important to us and we will certainly make that happen.

 A: Please bring only what they will need during their stay with us.
 If your pet is staying less than 7 nights, please pre-package their food in meal-sized portions in Ziplock bags.
 For stays longer than a week, we can accommodate larger bags of food in our secure totes.